giada1198/A-B-Machines/README.md

 # A-B-Machines
-An immersive theater project that explores people’s self-identity.
-Here is the source code of photo booth, camera switch system and pix2pix-based filters.
+This is an immersive theater project that explores people’s self-identity.
+Here are the source codes of photo booth, camera switch system and pix2pix-based filters, which will be used in the show.